 1. Grate one orange to make zest.
 Bring the zest to boil in a little water and drain.
 Repeat three times.
 This process reduces the bitterness of the zest.
 Put aside.

 2. Segment the oranges and save the juice.
 It should be about 200 ml juice.
+This post explains how to segment an orange.

 3. Make the caramel: Place the sugar in a pan on medium heat and allow to melt.
 Be patient.
 Do not touch the sugar.